MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 - Use the [`H`](xref:Microsoft.Quantum.Intrinsic.H) ([Hadamard](xref:microsoft.quantum.glossary-qdk#hadamard)) operation to place the qubit in an equal [superposition](xref:microsoft.quantum.glossary-qdk#superposition).
 - Use the [`MResetZ`](xref:Microsoft.Quantum.Measurement.MResetZ) operation to measure the qubit, return the measured value (`Zero` or `One`), and then reset the qubit so it may be used again.

-As discussed in the [Understanding quantum computing](xref:microsoft.quantum.overview.understanding) article, a qubit is a unit of quantum information that can be in [superposition](xref:microsoft.quantum.glossary-qdk#superposition).
+ A qubit is a unit of quantum information that can be in [superposition](xref:microsoft.quantum.glossary-qdk#superposition).
+(For more information about qubits and superposition, see [Understanding quantum computing](xref:microsoft.quantum.overview.understanding).)
 When measured, a qubit can only be either in the **0** state or in the **1** state.
 However, before measurement, the state of the qubit represents the *probability* of reading either a **0** or a **1** with a measurement.
 In this example, before the measurement the qubit is in an equal superposition, that is there is a probability of 50% of reading  **0** and 50% of reading **1**.
 You can use this probability to generate random numbers.

 The user-defined `SampleQuantumRandomNumberGenerator` operation introduces the [`Qubit`](xref:microsoft.quantum.qsharp.quantumdatatypes#qubits) datatype, which is native to Q#.
 You can only allocate a `Qubit` with a `use` statement.
 When it gets allocated, a qubit is always in the `Zero` state.